 We develop a coupled ABM-flood model that uses PMT as a tool to model households' flood vulnerability reduction behaviour for the FRM case of Wilhelmsburg, a quarter of Hamburg, Germany.
-The Wilhelmsburg quarter is built on a river island formed by the branching River Elbe, as shown in Figure 1Figure 1.
+The Wilhelmsburg quarter is built on a river island formed by the branching river Elbe, as shown in Fig. 1.
 Most areas in Wilhelmsburg are just above sea level.
-Thus, flood defence ring of dykes and floodwalls protect the quarter.
+Thus, a flood defence ring of dykes and flood walls protects the quarter.
 In 1962, a hurricane-induced storm surge (5.70 m above sea level) overtopped and breached the dykes, and more than 200 people lost their lives and properties were damaged due to coastal flooding in Wilhelmsburg (Munich RE, 2012).
 As a result, the authorities heightened and reinforced the coastal defence system.
-According to the Munich RE report, after 1962, eight storm surges of levels higher than 5.70 m occurred (most between 1990
+According to the Munich RE report, after 1962, eight storm surges of levels higher than 5.70 m occurred (most between 1990 and 1999), but none of the events caused any damage as coastal protection had been improved.

-Those events reminded residents of the potential risks of coastal flooding, while, at the same time, increasing their reliance on the dyke protection system.
-The reliance on public protection is promoted by the authorities, who do not encourage the implementation of individual flood risk reduction measures referring to the strength of the dyke system.
-On the other hand, the authorities disseminate warning and evacuation strategies to the public, acknowledging that there can be a flood in future.
+Those events reminded residents of the potential risks of coastal flooding while, at the same time, increasing their reliance on the dyke protection system.
+The reliance on public protection is promoted by the authorities, who do not encourage the implementation of individual flood risk reduction measures, referring to the strength of the dyke system.
+On the other hand, the authorities disseminate warning and evacuation strategies to the public, acknowledging that there could be a flood in future.
 There is a probability that a storm surge bigger than the design period of the coastal defence may occur in the future, and climate change and sea level rise may even intensify the event.
-Hence, protecting houses from flooding should not necessarily and 1999), but none of the events caused any damage as coastal protection has been improved.

-90 be the responsibility of the authorities.
+Hence, protecting houses from flooding should not necessarily be the responsibility of the authorities.
 Households should also have a protection motivation that leads to implementing measures to reduce flood risk.